-Two life-size sculptures will bookmark the entrance to the 32m x 12m garden and narrate the scene which unfolds behind them.
+Two life-size sculptures bookmark the entrance to the 32m x 12m ‘D-Day 75 Garden’ and narrate the scene which unfolds behind them.
 To one side a veteran modelled on Bill Pendell MM sits on a stone plinth proudly wearing his medals and beret.
-Hand-carved from a single block of Millstone Grit, Bill looks across at an ethereal image of himself as a 22 year old, constructed from thousands of individually welded metal washers.
+Hand carved from a single block of Millstone Grit, he looks across at an ethereal image of himself as a 22 year old, constructed from thousands of individually welded metal washers.
 The young figure pauses before rushing up the beachhead, with fellow comrades struggling to get ashore behind him.
 Four waves break on the beach through a series of Cor-Ten steel angled poles, designed to represent ‘Rommel’s asparagus’ placed by the occupying forces to ensnare landing craft.

 In this moment the 75 years which separates one man from another is bridged and visitors are invited to consider how it must feel for veterans to reflect on the intense experiences they endured on D-Day and the days that followed.

-Backed by the families of Field Marshall Montgomery and General Eisenhower, the ‘D-Day 75’ Garden will provide a fitting tribute to Bill Pendell and his pals.
-Bill was a free spirit.
-A generous and modest man, with a twinkle in his eye and an enormous zest for life which was truly infectious.
-We are proud to have known him and in turn, with the help of his daughter Fay Pendell and his best friend Joe Cattini, to have been able to tell the D-Day story from his point of view in a way which we hope will inspire future generations.
+In Arromanches the ‘D-Day 75 Garden’ provides fitting and lasting tribute to Bill Pendell and his pals.
+Bill was a generous and modest man, with a twinkle in his eye and an enormous zest for life which was truly infectious.
+We are proud to have known him and, with the help of his daughter Fay Pendell and his best friend Joe Cattini, to have been able to tell the D-Day story from his point of view in a way which we hope will inspire future generations.

 We thank you for your support… #dday75garden